siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

 radiative sector, especially if any weak-field gravitational-wave language is retained.

+Appendix 215 sharpens one part of this.
+The factor of two in light bending should not be treated as explained by arbitrary constitutive symmetry.
+It belongs more deeply to the equal two-aspect stress of a null Maxwell probe.
+What still remains is the exact background-response derivation that turns that structural fact into the full weak-field interaction law.

 Original goal:

 Use one constitutive closure to recover the standard weak-field tests together.